-Note: All geographic boundaries depicted in maps in this ESIA Report relate to February 2014.
+All geographic boundaries depicted in maps in this ESIA Report relate to February 2014.

-This chapter provides an overview of the proposed development in Turkey, the impact assessment process, the scope of this ESIA Report, the anticipated schedule for development, and the structure and content of this ESIA Report.
+This chapter provides an overview of the proposed development in Russia, the impact assessment process, the scope of the ESIA Report, the anticipated schedule for development, and the structure and content of this ESIA Report.